RedMan13/discordnt/README.md

 # DiscordNT Server
-As of now, there basically nothing. this app is inteaded to run as a console app although it has no issues being ran graphically.
+As of now, there is basically nothing. this app is inteaded to run as a console app although it has no issues being ran graphically.

+## Features
+- [x] Message push notifications
+- [ ] Activities LAN Service
+- [x] Xaero's minimap waypoint auto-import

+## Seting up and Running
 > The directory that you run this app in MUST be the same as the directory you want `config.json`, `default.png`, and the `/users` folder to go into.

 > This app currently stores your token in **__plane text__** with completely open access. use at your own risk!!!